 To manually add additional group members that aren’t already selected by filters, click items in the farm designer map.
 Note that each group can only have members of one type (plants, weeds, points, or slots), so if you already have plants in the group, only plants will be clickable in the map.

 To remove manually added group members, click their icon again in the farm designer map or in the GROUP MEMBERS list.
 When mousing over icons in the list, the corresponding icon in the map will be highlighted, allowing you to ensure you’re removing the correct item.
 To remove all manually added group members at once, click thebutton next to “manually selected”.

 Once you’re happy with your group, try it in a sequence!
-Simply create a sequence with an externally defined location variable:
+First, create a sequence with an externally defined location variable.

 Then run this sequence from another sequence, a regimen, or an event, with the location variable set to your group.